Mission 23 · Stage 3

 bool running = false;

-startMs remembers the start moment; running tells us if the clock is ticking.
+startMs remembers when you started, and running tells us if the timer is ticking.

 if (running) {